-Measured Energy Savings Mean Real Results for Pfizer PharmaceuticalVicki
+Measured Energy Savings Mean Real Results for Pfizer PharmaceuticalBilly Pell

-Puerto Rico has long been recognized for beautiful beaches, friendly people and a rich culture.
-Thanks to generous tax breaks and an enthusiastic workforce, it has also become an attractive destination for pharmaceutical companies looking to expand operations.
+Thanks to generous tax breaks and an enthusiastic workforce, Puerto Rico has become an attractive destination for pharmaceutical companies expanding their operations.
 And while its beautiful landscape and generous financial incentives are a draw for some of the world’s largest drug manufacturers, the island’s high humidity rate requires constant vigilance for an industry where environmental control is essential for successful manufacturing.

 - Building: Pfizer dry compress building